GabeScott/standard-works-vault/General Conference/1976 October - Proper Self-Management.md

 Getting better acquainted with oneself and realizing God has given to every person gifts and talents is a worthy challenge.
 “For there are many gifts, and to every man is given a gift by the Spirit of God.

-“To some is given one, and to some is given another, that all may be profited thereby.”
-(D&C 46:11–12.)
+“To some is given one, and to some is given another, that all may be profited thereby.” ([[D&C 46.11|D&C 46:11–12]][[D&C 46.12|]].)

 To be aware of one’s limitations and potentials on a continuing basis will help in improved self-esteem.
 We need to be constantly aware of the fact that we are children of God.
 He knows us.
 He hears us.
 He loves us.
 Proper self-image will help us keep our habits, lives, and souls directed in happy paths.
 How proud we should be in the knowledge we have godlike attributes.
 It was Abraham Lincoln who said, “It is difficult to make a man miserable when he feels he is worthy of himself and claims kindred to the great God who made him.”
 (Address on colonization to a Negro deputation at Washington, Aug.
 14, 1862.)

 Our obligation is to avoid self-pity, self-judgment, and self-indulgence.
 If we properly understand our relationship to God and His to us, we will not have moments, days, or lives spent in wondering, “What have I done to deserve this?”
 “What does God have against me?” or, “Why wasn’t I born with the talents of my friends?”

 There needs to be a willingness and ability on the part of all of us to properly relate to others in families, neighborhoods, and organizations.
 Courtesy and self-respect are necessary ingredients.
 We need the humble approach in dealing with others.
 Proper self-management will permit us to be a team member first, a coach, captain, or superstar second.
-In this relationship and way of life, the truth “If ye are not one ye are not mine” (D&C 38:27) takes on new significance.
+In this relationship and way of life, the truth “If ye are not one ye are not mine” ([[D&C 38.27|D&C 38:27]]) takes on new significance.

 Another important part of meaningful self-management is self-discipline, and the only discipline that really works is self-discipline.
 What can give greater satisfaction in life than mastery in self-conduct?
 Good health habits, integrity, bearing, mannerisms, conversation, and self-control can be powerful assets in one’s personal balance sheet.
 These traits outwardly reflect the views of the management.
 Integrity within oneself makes it possible for honesty with God, family, and all other daily associates.
 A person who has integrity within himself will also have it in his relationship with all others.
 A person walks uprightly only when he is moving in the right direction.
 He needs to know where he is going at all times and under all conditions.
 One avoids the appearance of evil as he treads paths that lead up and on rather than down and out.
 Being anxiously engaged in worthy causes and seeking first the kingdom of God are external evidences of proper self-management and a proper application of personal resources.